aspose-cells/Aspose.Cells-Products/cells/en/net/create/xlsx/_index.md

 ---
 title: Create XLSX - Create XLSX file in C#
 description: Aspose Excel.
-C# Create XLSX File quickly and easily with Aspose.Cells.
-Generate XLSX file using C#.
-Create XLSX in C#.
-C# XLSX Creater.
+Effortlessly generate and manipulate XLSX files with the Aspose.Cells for .NET library.
+This powerful API provides a streamlined and efficient solution to create, edit, and manage XLSX files directly within your C# applications, fulfilling specific developer needs with high precision.
-keywords: [Aspose Excel., C# Aspose.Cells., C# Create XLSX file., Generate XLSX file in C#., Create XLSX file using C#., Write data to XLSX file via C#., Create a XLSX file in C#., C# Generate a XLSX file., C# XLSX Creater]
+keywords: [Aspose Excel., C# Aspose.Cells., C# Create XLSX file., Generate XLSX file in C#., Write data to XLSX file via C#., C# XLSX Creater., Aspose.Cells for .NET is a powerful library that enables developers to programmatically create, generate, and manipulate XLSX files in C#]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}